FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/README.md

 ## Directories

-The directory "tutorial" was maded following the Sonar Systems tutorial
+The directory "tutorial" was maded following the Sonar Systems tutorial.
+Inside the directory contains a subdirectory named open_window, the main.cpp file contain a explanation about the principal configuration functions used in all the tutorials.

 ## How to compile